wigging/chemics/README.md

 Chemics is a Python package for developing reactor models.

-**Beta** - This software is still under development.
+:warning: This software is still under development.
 Official release will be announced at a later date.
+Public contributions will also be accepted once a more complete version of the package is available.

 Questions and other feedback can be submitted on the [Issues](https://github.com/ccpcode/chemics/issues) page.

 ## Installation

-Install on your local computer with `pip install -e .` from within this folder.
+Copy the `chemics/` folder to your Python project then import the module with `import chemics as cm`.
+Functions in the module are called with the usual syntax such as `cm.rhog(28, 170100, 773)`.

 ## Modules